Gum Disease Treatment in the East Village, NYC

 Periodontal disease (gum disease) is an infection of the tissues that support the teeth.

 Periodontal disease attacks just below the gum line in the sulcus (a very shallow V-shaped crevice between the tooth and gums) where it causes the attachment of the tooth and its supporting tissues to break down.
 As the tissues are damaged, the sulcus develops into a pocket and generally speaking, the more severe the disease, the greater the depth of the pocket.
 The dental experts at East Village Dental Arts are highly trained in diagnosing and treating peridontitis.
-Call (212) 979-6300 to request an appointment at our office in the East Village today!
+Call (212) 979-6300 to request an appointment at our dental office in the East Village today!

 What is the Difference Between Peridontitis and Gingivitis?